Complexity Classification in Infinite-Domain Constraint Satisfaction: Classification

 We summarize our findings in the following classification statement; also see Figure~\ref{fig:tcsp-main}.

 \begin{theorem} Let $\bB$ be a temporal constraint language.
-Then one of the following applies. \begin{itemize} \item $\bB$ is preserved by at least one of the following nine operations: $\lele, \min, \mi, \mx$, their duals, or a constant operation. \item There is a primitive positive definition of $\Betw$, $\Cycl$, $\Sep$, $T_3$, $-T_3$, or $E_6$ in $\bB$. \end{itemize} \end{theorem} \begin{proof} Theorem~\ref{thm:cores} asserts that one of the following cases is true: \begin{enumerate} \item There is a primitive positive definition of $\Cycl$, $\Betw$, or $\Sep$ in $\bB$. \item $\pol(\bB)$ contains a constant operation. \item $\pol(\bB)$ contains all permutations of $\mathbb{Q}$.
-In this case, Theorem~\ref{thm:ecsps} shows that $\bB$ either has a binary injective polymorphism $g$, or the relation $E_6$ has a primitive positive definition in $\bB$.
-In the first case, by composing $g$ with a permutation, we see that \emph{all} binary injective operations preserve $\bB$, and hence in particular the relation $\lele$ is a polymorphism of $\bB$. \item there is some binary $f \in\pol(\bB)$ that preserves $<$. \end{enumerate} We are done in all cases except the fourth; in this case Lemma~\ref{lem:lcsp-lex-or-pp} implies that the operation $f$ generates \pp, \dpp, \lele, or \dll.
+Then one of the following applies. \begin{itemize} \item $\bB$ is preserved by at least one of the following nine operations: $\lele, \min, \mi, \mx$, their duals, or a constant operation. \item $\Betw$, $\Cycl$, $\Sep$, $T_3$, $-T_3$, or $I_6$ is primitive positive definable in $\bB$. \end{itemize} \end{theorem} \begin{proof} Theorem~\ref{thm:cores} asserts that one of the following cases is true: \begin{enumerate} \item There is a primitive positive definition of $\Cycl$, $\Betw$, or $\Sep$ in $\bB$. \item $\pol(\bB)$ contains a constant operation. \item $\pol(\bB)$ contains all permutations of $\mathbb{Q}$.
+In this case, Theorem~\ref{thm:ecsps} shows that $\bB$ either has a binary injective polymorphism $g$, or the relation $I_6$ has a primitive positive definition in $\bB$.
+In the first case, by composing $g$ with a permutation, we see that \emph{all} binary injective operations preserve $\bB$, and hence in particular the operation $\lele$ is a polymorphism of $\bB$. \item all $f \in\pol(\bB)$ preserve $<$. \end{enumerate} We are done in all cases except the fourth.
+Also, we can assume that $\bB$ has a polymorphism $f$ that violates $\Betw$.
+By Lemma~\ref{lem:binary}, we can assume that $f$ is binary.
+Then Lemma~\ref{lem:lcsp-lex-or-pp} implies that the operation $f$ generates \pp, \dpp, \lele, or \dll.
 If $f$ generates \lele\ or \dll\ there is nothing to show.
 If $f$ generates $\pp$ then Lemma~\ref{lem:lcsp-pp-one-closure} shows that either $T_3$ has a primitive positive definition in $\bB$, or $\bB$ is preserved by $\min$, $\mi$, or $\mx$.
 Dually, if $f$ generates $\dpp$ then either $-T_3$ has a primitive positive definition in $\bB$, or $\bB$ is preserved by one of the duals of $\min$, $\mi$, or $\mx$, which completes the proof. \end{proof}

 With the previous theorem it is easy to obtain the full complexity classification for temporal constraint satisfcation problems, and finally show Theorem~\ref{thm:tcsp-main}.